Chantal Thomas: Career

-Thomas was born in Lyon in 1945, and was raised in Arcachon, Bordeaux, and Paris.
+Thomas was born in Lyon in 1945 and was raised in Arcachon, Bordeaux, and Paris.
 Her life has included teaching jobs at American and French universities (such as Yale and Princeton) as well as a publishing career.
 She has published nineteen works, including essays on the Marquis de Sade, Casanova, and Marie Antoinette.

 In 2002, Thomas published Les adieux à la reine (Farewell, My Queen).
-The novel gave a fictional account of the final days of Marie Antoinette in power through the perspective of one of her servants.
+The novel gives a fictional account of the final days of Marie Antoinette in power through the perspective of one of her servants.
 It won the Prix Femina in 2002, and was later adapted into the 2012 film Farewell, My Queen.
 The film stars Diane Kruger as the titular queen and Léa Seydoux as her servant Sidonie Laborde.
 Thomas co-wrote the screenplay, and it opened the 62nd Berlin International Film Festival.
 Helen Falconer of The Guardian called the work "a well written slice of history" with "evocative, observant prose," but criticized it for creating a narrator who "merely provides us with a pair of eyes to see through rather than capturing our interest in her own right."
-While disagreeing in its classification as a novel, Falconer did however add that Farewell, My Queen "generates in the reader a real sense of being a fly on the wall, eavesdropping on the affairs of the great and the not so good."
+While disagreeing with its classification as a novel, Falconer did however add that Farewell, My Queen "generates in the reader a real sense of being a fly on the wall, eavesdropping on the affairs of the great and the not-so-good."

 Thomas is currently the director of research at the French National Centre for Scientific Research.

 She was elected a member of the Académie française (seat number 12) on 28 January 2021.